gabygvm/android-capston-project/README.md

 # android-capston-project
-This was created as the capston project for the first version of Coursera's android specialization.
+This was created in 2014 as the capston project for the first version of Coursera's android specialization.
+Recently imported from my bitbucket repository.

 To use all the tools we learned during the courses.